-Remember also, that we have far from eradicated child labor—an estimated 152 million children are victims of child labor, and could be the ones who made anything from rugs to chocolate.
+Remember also, that we have far from eradicated child labor—an estimated 160 million children are victims of child labor and could be the ones making anything from rugs to chocolate.

-Toxic chemicals.
-Conventional clothes, furniture, and tech gadgets more often than not have toxic chemical finishes that provide stain-, water-, fire-, or wrinkle-proofing, or make the manufacturing process easier—and have been linked to health effects like hormone disruption and cancer.
+Conventional clothes, furniture, and tech gadgets more often than not have toxic chemical finishes that provide stain-, water-, fire-, or wrinkle-proofing, or make the manufacturing process easier and have been linked to health effects like hormone disruption and cancer.

 This year, we encourage you to skip shopping on Black Friday.
-Instead, take some time to appreciate what you already have, whether it’s the items that make your house homey, or the people who surround you at your Thanksgiving table.
-When you do decide to buy gifts for the holidays, consider finding certified green businesses in your neighborhood and online at GreenPages.org.
+Instead, take some time to appreciate what you already have, like the items that make your house feel homey or the people in your life you love.

 When you do decide to buy gifts:

 - Shop certified green businesses in our Green Pages

 - Try these greener alternatives to Amazon

 - Support these Black- and women-owned businesses

 While we cannot shop our way to sustainability, we can purchase with purpose and vote with our dollars to support businesses who reflect our values and treat people and the planet with true respect.